Oshawa Generals: Civic Auditorium 1964–2006

 The Oshawa Civic Auditorium opened in 1964, built on fundraising by citizens of Oshawa.
 The first scheduled OHA game was December 15, 1964 vs. the St. Catharines Black Hawks.
 The Generals prevailed by a score of 6 to 4 in front of 4,109 fans attending the game.

 In 1987 the Civic Auditorium played host to the Memorial Cup.
 The Generals contested for the cup against the Medicine Hat Tigers and the Longueuil Chévaliers.

 The last championship the Generals won was played at the Civic in May 1997.
 The Generals upset the 1st place Ottawa 67's in the OHL final, 4 games to 2.
 The sixth game ended 8 seconds into the first overtime on a goal from Marc Savard.

 The Generals played the first five home games of the 2006–07 season in the Civic Auditorium before moving into their new arena.
 The final game played was October 29, 2006, against the Kingston Frontenacs, the Generals won 8–6.

 Downtown arena 2006–present

 On March 10, 2005, Oshawa City Council approved what was then known as the "Downtown Sports & Entertainment Facility Project" after many years of waiting for a new arena.
 Groundbreaking for the new facility at the corner of Athol and Mary Streets in downtown Oshawa took place on June 22, 2005.
 The building is operated by Global Spectrum Facility Management.

 On October 5, 2006, the Oshawa Generals announced a naming rights deal which will see the arena named the General Motors Centre.
 The inaugural game was played November 3, 2006, against the Owen Sound Attack.

 On May 15, 2015, the Generals won their 13th J. Ross Robertson Cup at the General Motors Centre, defeating the Erie Otters 4–1.

-On November 1, 2016, the General Moters Centre was renamed to the Tribute Communities Centre.
+On November 1, 2016, the General Motors Centre was renamed to the Tribute Communities Centre.